PanchoG17/realtime-chat/readme.md

     python client_launcher.py
     ```
     - Enter your username and select a chat room from the available options.
+    - Creates 10 concurrent instances of the basic_python_client.py, each representing a separate client connection to the chat server.
+    - It only keep listening for incoming messages.

 6. Accessing the Application via Tkinter GUI:
     ```console